2017 Abu Kamal offensive: Second attack on the city

 On 12 November, Syrian government forces launched an assault towards Abu Kamal from Mayadin, quickly advancing through the desert and reaching positions 25-35 km west of the city.
 On 17 November, Syrian Army forces stormed the city again, capturing it by 19 November.

 Fighting in the surrounding countryside continued until 6 December.
 During the fighting between 15 November and 3 December 447 fighters on both sides were killed.
-During this time, government forces advanced along the western bank of the Euphrates, so to besiege a pocket of ISIL territory southeast of Mayadin.
+During this time, government forces advanced along the western bank of the Euphrates, so to besiege a pocket of IS territory southeast of Mayadin.
 The pocket was surrounded on 21 November, and in the following days the Army slowly cleared it.
 By 28 November, the pocket was eliminated and the town of Al-Quriyah was captured.
 The military then continued with its operations to link up forces advancing southeast of Mayadin with those at Abu Kamal.
 By 5 December, they were 10 km from achieving this and on 6 December the link-up came, with the whole western bank of the Euphrates cleared after IS forces retreated to the western countryside of Deir ez-Zor.
-During the final push along the Euphrates, large numbers of ISIL suicide car bombers were sent against the advancing government forces, inflicting heavy casualties on the Army.
+During the final push along the Euphrates, large numbers of IS suicide car bombers were sent against the advancing government forces, inflicting heavy casualties on the Army.